 Determine the cause of any lockout or errors before resetting the boiler.
 If able to determine cause of lockout, then appropriate corrective action should be taken.
-If unable to determine cause of the problem, call a qualified service technician.
+If unable to a qualified service technician.
 Verify proper operation after servicing.

-Check daily to be sure that the boiler area is free and clear of any combustible materials, including flammable vapors and liquids.
+area is free and clear of any combustible materials, including flammable vapors and liquids.